cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 > `au.com.langdale.cimtool.product` plugin bundle at first startup by
 > `CIMToolPlugin.extractLoggingProperties()`.

-Once the export completes, proceed immediately to Phase 3 — Code Signing and Packaging before creating the distribution ZIP.
+Once the export completes, proceed immediately to Phase 3, Code Signing and Packaging, before creating the distribution ZIP.

-### Phase 3 — Code Signing and Packaging
+### Phase 3: Code Signing and Packaging

 > ⚠️ **Authorized Personnel Only**
 >